McDonnell Douglas DC-9: Series 10

 The Series 10 was produced in two main subvariants, the Series 14 and 15, although, of the first four aircraft, three were built as Series 11s and one as Series 12.
 These were later converted to Series 14 standard.
 No Series 13 was produced.
-A passenger/cargo version of the aircraft, with a 136 by 81 in side cargo door forward of the wing and a reinforced cabin floor, was certificated on March 1, 1967.
-Cargo versions included the Series 15MC (minimum change) with folding seats that can be carried in the rear of the aircraft, and the Series 15RC (rapid change) with seats removable on pallets.
+A combi version of the aircraft, with a 136 by 81 in side cargo door forward of the wing and a reinforced cabin floor, was certificated on March 1, 1967.
+Combi versions included the Series 15MC (minimum change) with folding seats that can be carried in the rear of the aircraft, and the Series 15RC (rapid change) with seats removable on pallets.
 These differences disappeared over the years as new interiors were installed.

 The Series 10 was unique in the DC-9 family in not having leading-edge slats.
 The Series 10 was designed to have short takeoff and landing distances without the use of leading-edge high-lift devices.
 Therefore, the wing design of the Series 10 featured airfoils with extremely high maximum-lift capability to obtain the low stalling speeds necessary for short-field performance.